proveo-ca/identity/sample.md

 Design a system for sending real-time toll payment notifications to users when their vehicles pass through toll booths.
 Assume vehicle detection and toll calculation are already handled by an upstream system, which sends events to your service.

 The system must:

 - Receive toll charge events `(vehicle ID, timestamp, toll amount, location)`
 - Notify the user associated with the vehicle via email and/or SMS
 - Ensure at-least-once delivery of the notification
-- Persist the toll charge record for future referenceDesign a system for sending real-time toll payment notifications to users when their vehicles pass through toll booths.
-Assume vehicle detection and toll calculation are already handled by an upstream system, which sends events to your service.

-The system must:
-- Receive toll charge events `(vehicle ID, timestamp, toll amount, location)`
-- Notify the user associated with the vehicle via email and/or SMS
-- Ensure at-least-once delivery of the notification